 Impact of European settlement

-Following European settlement, Māori switched their business and trading focus away from trading amongst themselves to forging business associations with the new settlers.
+Following European settlement, Māori switched their focus away from trading amongst themselves to forging business associations with the new settlers.
 Māori supplied the towns and cities that sprang up with livestock and crops.
 This soon extended to developing business relationships internationally, and Māori traded in the South Pacific and Australia.
 As New Zealand developed as a country and the economy grew, Māori found their niche in the primary sectors of business, such as farming and fishing, preferring to remain within their own rohe (regions) on their traditional land blocks, and collectively deriving an income through agricultural activities.

 With trade opportunity came threats to Māori culture and ways of doing things.
 Māori land was sold, or confiscated by the Crown.
 By 1860 almost all Māori land in the South Island had passed out of Māori ownership.
 By the 1900s, most Māori land suitable for agriculture in the North Island had passed out of Māori ownership.
 The natural resources Māori had relied on to survive and support their people were no longer in their possession.
-With few resources and little opportunity for development Māori lost self-determination.
+With few resources and little opportunity for development, Māori lost self-determination.

 Māori enterprise in the 20th century